-"Special Drag" (dragging with the right mouse button) is a very flexible and powerful possibility of transferring and linking information.
+"Special Drag" (dragging with the right mouse button instead of the left) is a very flexible and powerful way for transferring and linking information.

-The properties dialogue box, e.g. found in the context menu, displays all properties of the highlighted object which can be changed, including the Assistant feature.
+The properties dialogue box, e.g. found in the context menu, displays all properties of the highlighted object and allows to change the values of the properties.
+Furthermore, the properties dialogue gives access to the Assistant feature for guided user interaction.